gVkWY8NJAa/ProFootballRef/README.md

 # ProFootballRef

-This is a python module that lets you scrape player stats from profootballreference.com.
+This is a python module that lets you scrape player, and team, stats from profootballreference.com.
 ### Installation
 ```python
 git clone git@github.com:gVkWY8NJAa/ProFootballRef.git